marcoromanelli-github/docs/software/virtual-env.md

 #### Delete virtual environment
-When you're done with a project or want to start fresh, you can delete the virtual environment.
-This removes all installed packages and the environment itself.
+Deleting the virtual environment removes all installed packages and the environment itself.

 1. Deactivate the environment if it's active:
    ```